 However, there is still a possibility to face data discrepancies after making necessary calculations and finding the total number of installs.
 This possibility comes from the approach MMP takes towards the users who download the app and not open it.
 Any additional adjustments are not necessary for such users since they did not open the app, they are not bringing any contributions for the campaign.

 SearchAds.com simplified this and created a platform where it can automatically calculate the “LAT On Coefficient” so that the advertiser does not need to apply each calculation separately and saves a lot of time.

-It is inevitable to face data discrepancies when it comes to the actions taken to optimize the performance of any campaign.
+It may be inevitable that you’ll end up facing data discrepancies when it comes to the actions taken to optimize the performance of any campaign.
 In this case, as an advertiser there are some crucial points to take into consideration :

-- Apple Search Ads and MMP are considered as a proven source to monitor the performance of any campaign.
-However, the data they demonstrate transparently differ from each other which brings data discrepancy problems for the advertiser.
+- Apple Search Ads and MMP are considered proven sources to monitor the performance of campaigns.
+However, the data they demonstrate may transparently differ from each other which brings data discrepancy challenges for the advertiser.

-- Advertisers need to learn the real causes of those discrepancies to make adjustments accordingly for the sake of their campaigns.
+- Advertisers need to learn the reasoning for those potential discrepancies to make adjustments accordingly for the sake of optimizing their campaigns.

-- There are two effective ways to overcome these discrepancies, either by minimizing or working through them with reliable estimations.
+- There are two effective ways to address discrepancies, either by minimizing or working through them with reliable estimations.

 - To measure reliable results for the total number of installs, LAT On coefficient calculation is required.

-If any advertisers would like to run cost-effective campaigns with high conversion rates, SearchAds.com offers automatic calculations to overcome the already existing data discrepancies.
+If any advertiser would like to run cost-effective campaigns with high conversion rates, SearchAds.com offers automatic calculations to account for existing data discrepancies.
 Curious to learn more about the tips and tricks to overcome data discrepancies and what SearchAds.com has to offer, schedule a demo with us.